Barnehurst: Politics

-Most of Barnehurst is in the Barnehurst ward of the London Borough of Bexley.
+Most of Barnehurst is in the Barnehurst electoral ward of the London Borough of Bexley.
 Two elected councillors represent the ward on the borough council.
 The northernmost part of Barnehurst is in Colyers ward and part of one road, Eversley Avenue, lies within North End ward.

 Education

 Sport and leisure

-Barnehurst has a Non-League football club Phoenix Sports F.C., which plays at Phoenix Sports Ground.
+Barnehurst has a non-League football club Phoenix Sports F.C., which plays at Phoenix Sports Ground.